-The overall goals of treating P.A.D. include reducing symptoms, improving quality of life, and preventing complications.
-Treatment is based on your signs and symptoms, risk factors, and results from a physical exam and tests.
+The overall goals of treating P.A.D. include reducing risk of heart attack and stroke; reducing symptoms of claudication; improving mobility and overall quality of life; and preventing complications.
+Treatment is based on your signs and symptoms, risk factors, and the results of physical exams and tests.

-Treatment may slow or stop disease progress and reduce the risk of complications.
-Without treatment, P.A.D. can cause sores or gangrene (tissue death).
-In extreme cases, it may be necessary to remove part of the leg or foot (amputation).
+Treatment may slow or stop the progression of the disease and reduce the risk of complications.
+Without treatment, P.A.D. may progress, resulting in serious tissue damage in the form of sores or gangrene (tissue death) due to inadequate blood flow.
+In extreme cases of P.A.D., also referred to as critical limb ischemia (CLI), removal (amputation) of part of the leg or foot may be necessary.

 Treatment often includes making long-lasting lifestyle changes, such as:

-- Quitting smoking.
-Your risk of P.A.D. increases four times if you smoke.
-Smoking also raises your risk for other diseases, such as coronary heart disease (CHD).
+If you smoke, quit.
+Smoking raises your risk for P.A.D.
+Smoking also raises your risk for other diseases, such as coronary heart disease and heart attack, and worsens other coronary heart disease risk factors.
 Talk with your doctor about programs and products that can help you quit smoking.
 Also, try to avoid secondhand smoke.

 Your doctor may prescribe medicines to:

 - Prevent blood clots from forming due to low blood flow with anticlotting medicines, such as aspirin.